 The Directors acknowledge that every decision will not necessarily result in a positive outcome for all of the Company's stakeholders.
 However, by considering the Company's purpose and values, together with its strategic priorities, and having agreed processes in place for decision-making, they do aim to ensure that decisions are consistent and appropriate in all circumstances.
-Details of the mechanisms which are in place to assist the Directors in understanding relevant views, including how these have been considered during the year, are set out in pages 10 to 14.
+Details of the mechanisms which are in place to assist the Directors in understanding relevant views, including how these have been considered during the year, are set out below.

 As is normal for large companies, authority for day-to-day management of the Company is delegated to senior management, with the setting and oversight of business strategy and related policies remaining the responsibility of the Directors.
-The Company's statement on its corporate governance arrangements on page 18 sets out further details of how this is governed within the SSE Group and the Company.
+The Company's statement on its corporate governance arrangements sets out further details of how this is governed within the SSE Group and the Company.